 What are the benefits of internal mobility during a downturn?

-There are other challenges that can cause the benefits of internal mobility programs to not be fully realized: we’ve summarized most of them in this article on internal mobility and how to fix it, but there are a few that should be explored separately, and are linked to the absence of a centralized talent data platform in most people organizations.
+There are other challenges that can cause the benefits of internal mobility programs to not be fully realized: we’ve summarized some of them in this article on internal mobility and how to fix it, but there are a few that should be explored separately, and are linked to the absence of a centralized talent data platform or Talent Marketplace in most people organizations.

 Without a system to connect internal employee data to the talent acquisition’s tool stack, TA leaders cannot navigate the internal talent pool, and match new needs with existing skills in a way that results in a net positive for the business.

-This shouldn’t discourage talent teams from tackling this challenge head on during the Covid-19 pandemic.
+This shouldn’t discourage talent teams from tackling this challenge head on during a crisis.
 While a centralized talent pool would certainly make it easier to scale internal mobility programs, even a simple internal survey can help kickstart the process in the meantime.

 Playing the long game in internal mobility